For urgent consular assistance call

 Get local advice if in doubt about appropriate dress.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Diplomatic and official passport holders must obtain a visa before travelling.

 If you have unresolved criminal charges, including unpaid debts in the UAE, authorities may detain you when you arrive.
 Immigration officials may then transfer you to police custody.
 This can be the case even if you only plan to transit through the airport.
-See Local laws

 Immigration authorities can refuse you entry if you have a criminal record.
 It won't matter how long ago the offence took place.

-If you're worried about authorities denying you entry, contact UAE embassy or Consulate-General before you leave Australia.
+If you're worried about authorities denying you entry, contact an UAE embassy or Consulate-General before you leave Australia.

 It's illegal to import: